z9er/CyberpunkTHING/Test Page/Framework.md

 ![picture of awards transparent floating](https://i.imgur.com/mxW1thQ.png)

-#### For the first time on Nexus, two fully featured collections in one: the future of modding is here.
+#### For the first time on Nexus Mods, two fully featured collections in one: the future of modding is here.
 You shouldn't need a degree from Arasaka Academy just to be able to enjoy Cyberpunk 2077 with mods.
 We provide a fully preconfigured and easy to use modded experience comprising the best community mods and our own; it just works, plug n' play.

 ![trailer](https://i.imgur.com/MV0Lbpu.png)